subtirelumihail/react-fullpage/README.md

 ## Lazyload

-Cause of React doesn't support the attribute `lazy-src`, so we use `data-src` instade of `lazy-src` to achieve lazyload funcional.
+Cause of React doesn't support the attribute `lazy-src`, so we use `data-src` instead of `lazy-src` to achieve lazyload funcional.

 ```
   <SectionsContainer {...options}>